robinstrom/docker-java11-springboot/README.md

 You are now logged in as root inside of your Container.

-To see your logs of your application:
+To be able to watch and save the container logs in the host, you have to create a shared folder:

+Create folder on host:

+    mkdir container-logs

+Now run the container and create a volume, pointing to the newly created folder on your local : folder in container:

+    docker run -it -p 8085:8085 -v /absolute/path/to/newfolder/container-logs:/logs idfoister-alpine-java11-2

+If you just want to check the logs quickly without setting up a volume:

     docker logs <CONTAINER ID>

-To create a shared folder to container and host:

-Create folder locally:

-    mkdir volume-test

-Now run the container and create a volume, pointing to the newly created folder : folder in container:

-    docker run -it -p 8085:8085 -v /absolute/path/to/newfolder/volume-test:/volume-test idfoister-alpine-java11-2